Potts model on recursive lattices: some new exact results: Recursive equation method

 Each block $I$ or $H$ can contain an arbitrary number of vertices besides the ones in $\tilde{V}$.
 Suppose now that starting from a strip of length $n$ as the one shown in Fig. \ref{periodic_G}c, we apply repeatedly the deletion-contraction theorem to all the edges in the last $H$ block.
 Once this process is finished, it is easy to see that the partition function of the initial graph ($Z_{0}(n)$) will be written as a linear combination of the partition functions of objects of length $n-1$,

-The coefficients $a_{j}(q,v)$ are polynomials in $q$ and $v$ and appear naturally as the edges are contracted (factor $v$) and vertices become completely disconnected (factor $q$).
-A number $N$ of graphs of length $n-1$ result once all of the edges in the $n$-th $H$-block are deleted or contracted.
-Evidently, these configurations arise from the different ways in which the $L_y$ vertices in $\tilde{V}$ between the $n$-th and $(n-1)$-th $H$-blocks become identified with each other, by the action of the deletion-contraction theorem over the $n$-th block.
-One can proceed analogously starting with each one of the possible $Z_{j}(n)$; the emerging linear system of equations can be written as
+where the coefficients $a_{0j}(q,v)$ are polynomials in $q$ and $v$.
+The number of coefficients $N$ and their expression is deduced only by the application of the deletion-contraction on the $n$-th block $H$, no extra information is needed.
+Clearly $N$ counts as well how many configurations $Z_j(n)$ arise from the different ways in which the $L_y$ vertices in $\tilde{V}$ between the $n$-th and $(n-1)$-th $H$-blocks become identified with each other, after the action of the deletion-contraction over the whole $n$-th block.
+Then one should proceed analogously starting with each one of the possible $Z_{j}(n)$ until the system is closed.
+The emerging linear system of equations can be written as

-where $\mathbf{A}(q,v)$ is an $N$ by $N$ matrix with elements $a_{ij}(q,v)$, and the vector $\vec{Z}(n)$ arrange the partition functions for all the various possible connectivities at the top layer.
-It is worth note that $\mathbf{A}(q,v)$ is independent of the step $n$: this is a great simplification related to the particular recursive symmetry of the system.
-As it will be explained in detail below, the dimension $N$ of matrix can be calculated considering only some basic properties of $H$ (i.e. symmetries or if it is planar or not).
+where $\mathbf{A}(q,v)$ is the $N \times N$ transfer matrix with elements $a_{ij}(q,v)$ and the vector $\vec{Z}(n)$ contains the partition functions for strips of length $n$ with all possible different connectivities at the top layer.
+It is worth noting that $\mathbf{A}(q,v)$ is independent of the step $n$ whenever the block $H$ is the same for all layers.
+As it will be explained in detail below, the dimension $N$ of $\mathbf{A}(q,v)$ can be determined considering only some basic properties of $H$ (i.e. symmetries or if it is planar or not).
 By recursive use of (\ref{linear_syst}), it is straightforward to show that the general solution is

-where $\vec{Z}(0)$ is the partition function vector corresponding to the step$-0$ block $I$, in the context of the recursive equations (\ref{linear_syst}) $\vec{Z}(0)$ play the roll of initial conditions.
-We can now use standard linear algebra methods to rewrite the solution (\ref{linear_syst2}) in the form,
+where $\vec{Z}(0)$ is the partition function vector corresponding to the step$-0$ block $I$.
+In the context of the recursive equations (\ref{linear_syst}) $\vec{Z}(0)$ plays the role of initial conditions.
+Remember that the sought partition function $Z_0(n)$ is simply the first component of the vector $\vec{Z}(n)$.
+A convenient expression for it is